Opening Plenary Session

 Creating Educational Public Media for Today’s Children: Behind the Scenes with The Fred Rogers Company and The Jim Henson Company”

-Presented by: Sara DeWitt, William Isler, Lisa Henson
+Presented by: Sara DeWitt, PBS Kids; William Isler, The Fred Rogers Company; and Lisa Henson, The Jim Henson Company

 Long before an episode airs on PBS KIDS, months of research and testing, years of planning, and decades of experience have gone into the creation of high-quality, educational, and engaging programming for young children.
 Still, many parents and caregivers have understandable concerns about what children are learning from the media they consume.